7 Must-Haves for an Impactful Executive Resume

 We are visual creatures and make quick decisions.
 Your executive resume might get skipped over if you have an outdated format crammed with big blocks of text.
 If the file is hard to read, key content may never be seen or read!

-Use an accessible format that draws attention to the most crucial information, is pleasing to the eye, includes appropriate white space, and visually sets you up as the senior professional that you are.
+Use an accessible format that draws attention to the most crucial information, is pleasing to the eye, includes appropriate white space, and visually sets you up as a senior professional.

 An eye-catching start (professional summary)

-The top one-third of your resume is prime real estate – you want to capture attention early to get your readers engaged.
+The top one-third of your resume is prime real estate – you want to capture attention early to engage readers.
 Start strong with a clear headline that states intent (Executive Leader ….Chief Executive Officer….or EVP of Operations are examples).
 Next, ensure the opening shares an obvious benefit – how can you make an impact?
 What are you best known for?

 This is not a ‘save the best for last’ type situation – if you don’t grab attention early, readers may not stick around to read to the end.